 Adolf Born was born on 12 June in 1930 in the town of České Velenice .
 In 1935 the family moved to Prague.

-During 1950-55 he studied at the school of Applied Art in Prague Department of Caricature and Newspaper Drawing, headed by Prof. Antonín Pelc.
+During 1950-55 he studied at the school of Applied Art in the Prague Department of Cartoons and Newspaper Drawings, headed by Prof. Antonín Pelc.

 Adolf Born died on 22 May 2016.

 1967 - Frankfurt, Club Voltaire, Geneve, Théatre de l’Atelier

 1969 - Praha, Galerie Hollar

 1979 - Köln, Galerie Wigand, Treviso, Galerie d’Arte Borgo

 1980 - Hamburg, Galerie Eppendorf, Mnichov, Galerie Schöninger